HSF/hsf.github.io/organization/_posts/2021/2021-02-18-coordination.md

 [Submission of project ideas](https://hepsoftwarefoundation.org/activities/gsoc.html) was open till 15 February.
 Avoid submitting the last minute, there is a review process for the PRs!
 Also check the instructions for changes to the projects this year.
 Few points to keep in mind:

  - The program [timeline](https://developers.google.com/open-source/gsoc/timeline) has changed.
 Student projects have halved in length (175 hours), so project proposals need to be more concise.
 The coding period is Jun 7 - Aug 16, but the project hours can be spread within as convenient for the mentor and student.
- - Shorter projects makes it possible to have more proposals splitting larger developments.
+ - Shorter projects make it possible to have more proposals splitting larger developments.
 This is encouraged as long as sub-projects do not depend on each other.
 There will be also potentially more candidates than last year.
  - There is a detailed internal [timeline](https://hepsoftwarefoundation.org/activities/gsoc.html#timeline) for the project submission and candidate selection period.
  - Prepare a test for candidates, relevant for your proposal, by Mar 9, when mentors will start being contacted.
 It is very important to do an initial filtering to have an extended exchange only with a limited number of students this year!
  - We will need help as every year for the final proposal evaluation for the slots request (selection committee) (Apr 28 - May 2)